TNA Knockouts: Knockouts Division (2007–present)

 On August 24 at the second night of Emergence special, Deonna Purrazzo defended the Knockouts Championship against Jordynne Grace in the first Knockouts 30-minute Iron man match in Impact history, where Purrazzo was victorious with two falls over one.

 On October 23, 2021 Jordynne Grace also made history when she became the first Knockout to become the Impact Digital Media Champion a intergender title that is a mostly male dominant title in Sunrise Manor, NV at Bound for Glory of 2021 by defeating Chelsea Green, Crazzy Steve, Fallah Bahh, John Skyler, and Madison Rayne in a tournament final intergender six-way match to become the inaugural champion.

 On October 21, 2023 at Bound for Glory of 2023 Jordynne Grace once more made history by becoming the first women / knockout to win the first Impact!
 20-person Intergender Call Your Shot Gauntlet by last eliminating Bully Ray.

+At Slammiversary on June 28, 2026, TNA Hall of Famer Traci Brooks announced the TNA Knockouts Television Championship.
+She also announced a tournament featuring 16 Knockouts to crown the inaugural champion, with tournament set to begin on the July 2 episode of Thursday Night Impact!.
+On the August 26, 2026 episode of TNA Impact!
+M By Elegance defeated Jada Stone in the Knockouts TV title tournament to become the inaugural champion.